MicrosoftDocs/winrt-api/windows.media.devices.core/cameraintrinsics_unprojectpixelsatunitdepth_1708320502.md

 # Windows.Media.Devices.Core.CameraIntrinsics.UnprojectPixelsAtUnitDepth

 ## -description
-Unprojects an array pixel coordinates into a camera space rays from the camera origin, expressed as a X, Y coordinates on a plane one meter from the camera.
+Unprojects an array of pixel coordinates into an array of camera space rays from the camera origin, expressed as a X, Y coordinates on a plane one meter from the camera.

 ## -parameters
 ### -param pixelCoordinates